-To become Miss North Carolina’s Outstanding Teen, a contestant must first win a local competition or enter as an At Large contestant.
+To become Miss North Carolina’s Outstanding Teen, a contestant must first win a local competition.
 Involvement in the Miss North Carolina’s Outstanding Teen Organization takes personal commitment, hard work, talent, and ambition.

 To compete you must –

 – Be a young lady between the ages of 13 and 17

 – Meet residency requirements for competing in a certain Local Pageant.

 – Meet character criteria as set forth by the MNCO Teen and MAO Teen organizations.